-In the tunnel section of the project, work continues in both tunnels to install the track between YBM and UMS.
-The look ahead schedule indicates that rail will be installed through UMS starting in mid-December.
-Installation of the tunnel walkway continues between YBM and UMS.
+In the tunnel section of the project work is underway in both tunnels to install the track between YBM and UMS.
+The lookahead schedule indicates that rail will be installed through UMS in late November-early December.
+Installation of the tunnel walkway is underway between YBM and UMS.